xXhalemXx/news_app/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you'd like to contribute, please fork the repository, create a new branch, make your changes, and submit a pull request.
 Please ensure your code follows best practices and includes relevant tests.

+## Contact

+If you have any questions or feedback, please feel free to contact me at mohamedhalem909@gmail.com.